aws-samples/aws-cdk-intro-workshop/workshop/content/60-go/20-create-project/300-structure.md

 - SQS Queue (`sqs.Queue`)
 - SNS Topic (`sns.Topic`)
-- Subscribes the queue to receive any messages published to the topic (`topic.add_subscription`)
+- Subscribes the queue to receive any messages published to the topic (`topic.AddSubscription`)

 Next, in `main()` the code creates an app and defines an instance of the `NewCdkWorkshopStack` within the scope of the app.
 This will allow the stack to be synthesized and deployed.
 A null